 The Markdown editor helps you to perform basic editing capabilities: manage headings, apply formatting to text to make it bold or italic, and so on.
 You can also use completion capabilities to add links to other project documents or images, insert code blocks for various programming languages, and visualize DOT or PlantUML diagrams.

 By default, the Markdown editor is split into the code editor and the preview pane.
-If necessary, you can show only the code editor or the preview pane using the or buttons.
+Use the or buttons to show only the code editor or the preview pane.

 PhpStorm automatically synchronizes the preview with the current caret position in the code editor.
-You can manage this capability using the Auto-Scroll Preview button ().
+Use the Auto-Scroll Preview button to turn on or turn off this synchronization.

-A useful way to navigate within a markdown document is the Structure view.
+A handy way to navigate within a markdown document is the Structure view.
 It displays document headings and enables you to jump to the required paragraph quickly.

 In the Markdown editor, you can apply basic formatting to text.
 For example, to make the selected text bold, italic or monospaced, use the , , and buttons.